sijadev/docker_ci/README.md

 # Jenkins:

 1. During the build appears the init password for jenkins !
-   - copy it from the console
+   - copy it from the console .. or
         - docker exec -u 0 -it jenkins bash
         - cat /var/lib/jenkins/secrets/initialAdminPassword

 get plugins from existing container get docker ip with: docker container inspect <id>